2901 - Workforce and Succession Plan Requirements

 This policy applies to California state organizations that have civil service employees.
 This policy requires organizations to:

-• Have workforce and succession plans that meet minimum requirements as stated in the policy.
+• Create and maintain workforce and succession management plan(s) that meet minimum requirements as stated in this policy.

 Introduction